Common Name: Japanese toad lily

 Height: 2.00 to 3.00 feet

 Bloom Description: White to pale lilac with heavy purple spotting

 Suggested Use: Naturalize

-Easily grown in average, medium to wet, well-drained soil in part to full shade.
-Prefers moist, humusy, slightly acidic soils in part shade.
-Soil must not be allowed to dry out. self-seeds freely in optimum growing conditions.
+Easily grown in average, medium to wet, well-drained soils in part to full shade.
+Prefers moist, organically rich, humusy, slightly acidic soils in part shade.
+Soil must not be allowed to dry out.
+Non-rhizomatous.
+May self-seed in optimum growing conditions.